UBC-NLP/megacov/tweet_ids/readme.md

      - `date_month`
      - `date_weekOfYear`
      - `date`
-- The tweets information saved on JSON format
+- The data files are saved in JSON format.

 # Download
 You can donload the tweet IDs as follows: